Best Medicare Advantage Plans in Arizona (2026)

 Medicare Advantage Plans Explained

-Medicare Advantage plans offer extra benefits like dental, vision, and hearing coverage that aren't available through Original Medicare.
-Private insurance companies provide these plans as an all-in-one alternative to traditional Medicare Parts A and B.
+Medicare Advantage plans include benefits like dental, vision and hearing coverage that Original Medicare doesn't cover.
+Private insurers offer these plans as an alternative to traditional Medicare Parts A and B.

 • CMS Star Ratings: These ratings measure plan quality and member satisfaction on a scale from 1 to 5 stars.
 Higher ratings mean better care coordination and customer service.

 • Monthly premiums: You'll pay your regular Part B premium plus any additional plan fees.
-Many Medicare Advantage plans in the Grand Canyon State charge $0 extra monthly premiums.
+Many Arizona Medicare Advantage plans charge $0 in extra monthly premiums.

-• Maximum out-of-pocket (MOOP) limits: This cap protects you from unlimited medical expenses each year.
-Once you hit this limit, your plan pays 100% of covered services.
+• Maximum out-of-pocket (MOOP) limits: This cap limits your annual medical expenses.
+Once you reach it, your plan covers 100% of eligible services.

-• Prescription drug coverage: Most plans bundle Part D medication benefits directly into your coverage.
-This gives you access to necessary prescriptions at lower costs than paying out-of-pocket.
+• Prescription drug coverage: Most plans bundle Part D drug benefits into your coverage, so you pay less for medications than you would out-of-pocket.

 Company Image